rfguimaraes/rfguimaraes.github.io/index.md

     - Ontology Modularity
     - Ontology Learning

-- Other Topics in Computer Science:
+- Other Topics in Artificial Intelligence:
     - Combination of Symbolic and Subsymbolic AI
+    - Representation Learning
     - Explainable AI

+- Other Topics in Computer Science:
     - Graph Algorithms
+    - Computability
+    - Computational Complexity

 ## Other Interests